Swedish Orphan Biovitrum: 2002–2009

+2010–Present

-In 2010, Biovitrum acquired Swedish Orphan International Holding AB, a pioneer in orphan drugs, and Swedish Orphan Biovitrum AB (publ) was formed.
+The modern corporate entity was officially established in 2010 when Biovitrum acquired Swedish Orphan International Holding AB, a prominent European developer of orphan drugs.
+Following the acquisition, the combined entity rebranded as Swedish Orphan Biovitrum AB (publ).
 In addition, the decisions to advance both hemophilia projects as well as Kiobrina into phase III were taken.
 The following year the first patient was enrolled in the phase 3 study for Kiobrina and data from the rFVIIIFc hemophilia phase I/II study were presented showing an approximately 1.7-fold increase in half-life compared with Advate.
-The company also established a US subsidiary.
+The company also established a US affiliate.

-In 2012 the supply agreement with Pfizer for ReFacto/Xyntha was extended until 2020 in addition to the agreement to return the co-promotion rights for the Nordic region for ReFacto to Pfizer for a payment of USD 47.4 M. The same year, the Sobi and partner Biogen Idec initiated global pediatric clinical trials of their long-lasting hemophilia A and B product candidates.
+In 2012, Sobi extended its supply agreement with Pfizer for ReFacto/Xyntha until 2020 and returned the Nordic co-promotion rights for ReFacto to Pfizer.
+In the same year, Sobi and Biogen Idec initiated global pediatric clinical trials of their long-acting hemophilia A and B treatment candidates.

-Guido Oelkers was appointed President and CEO in May 2017, succeeding Geoffrey McDonough.
-Oelkers had previously been CEO of BSN Medical.
+Between 2015 and 2016, Sobi secured formal EU regulatory approvals for its foundational hemophilia therapies, Elocta and Alprolix.
+To steer its next phase of commercial growth, the board appointed Guido Oelkers as President and Chief Executive Officer in May 2017.